Updated 2019 05 09

 Fewer yet feel that young men and women need to curb their wants somewhat, so that they fulfill their duties and obligations to serve their village sufficiently.

-It appears that no one or hardly anyone considers that, even when the village tried to raise its children right, to the best of its ability, there will still be some young men and women who don’t wish to be embraced but rather go out of their way to burn the village down.
+It appears that no one or hardly anyone considers that, even when the village tried to raise its children right, to the best of its ability, there were still some young men and women who did not wish to be embraced but rather go out of their way to burn the village down.